Skip to Content

 Waiheke Island is my favorite island off the coast of Auckland.
 To be honest, a day trip here from Auckland is so much fun, but spending a few nights is even better!

 Getting to the island is easy and if you have a car you can actually take it on the Sea Link ferry.
-This ferry takes about 1 hour and 20 minutes and costs $97 per car and $18 per person each way.
-If you don’t have a car then you can take the Fullers fast ferry which only takes 35 minutes to reach the island and costs $42 return for adults.
+This ferry takes about 1 hour and 20 minutes and costs $137 for a car and driver and $23.50 per person each way.
+If you don’t have a car then you can take the Fullers fast ferry which only takes 35 minutes to reach the island and costs $55 return for adults.

 10. Bay of Islands and Waipu Caves (Northland)